angusshire/mac-spoofer/README.md

 `changeMACAddress -s <address>`

 When using the `-s` option, only valid MAC addresses are accepted.
-Valid MAC addressses are 12 character hexadecimal strings where the second nibble is '2', '6', 'A', or 'E'. e.g., this is a valid MAC Address argument `"AAAAAAAAAAAA"`.
+Valid MAC addressses are 12 character hexadecimal strings where the second nibble is '2', '6', 'A', or 'E'. e.g., this is a valid MAC Address argument `AAAAAAAAAAAA`.

 You can combine both the `-n` and `-s` options also: